cs-chan/Deep-Plant/PlantStructNet/README.md

 Released on May 07, 2018.

-IEEE Transactions on Image Processing (in Press)

 ## Description

-This is the implementation of our T-IP work with titled [Multi-Organ Plant Classification based on Convolutional and Recurrent Neural Networks](https://ieeexplore.ieee.org/document/8359391/).
+This is the implementation of our IEEE Transactions on Image Processing (T-IP) work with titled [Multi-Organ Plant Classification based on Convolutional and Recurrent Neural Networks](https://ieeexplore.ieee.org/document/8359391/).

 <img src="tip.gif" width="50%">